pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-lineaster.md

 ## Step 1: Create a Lineaster profile

-To create a Lineaster handle, you must have a Linea ENS domain
+To create a Lineaster handle, you must have a PepeSync ENS domain

-### Mandatory action: create a Linea ENS domain
+### Mandatory action: create a PepeSync ENS domain

 1. Go to <https://ens.goerli.linea.build/> ![ENS domain](/img/quests/lineaster/ens.png)
 2. Register a domain